Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 widget or panel should be.

-The solution for this problem is a set of feature flags that are introduced during the conversion from environment specific data to the DBus compatible generic monitor data.
-Within this data the struct visualized in listing
+The solution for this problem is a set of feature flags that are introduced during the conversion from environment-specific data to the DBus-compatible generic monitor data.
+Within this data, the struct visualized in listing
 @monitor-feature-flag is included.

 #let code = "